NARA Seattle closure information

-On January 27, 2020, Secretary of State Kim Wyman sent a letter to Washington’s Congressional delegation urging lawmakers and OMB find a way to keep the federal archival records in the state.
-Members of Washington’s Congressional delegation also sent a letter to OMB, asking they disapprove of the board’s recommendation to close the facility.
+OSOS sent a letter to Washington’s Congressional delegation Jan.
+27, 2020, urging lawmakers and OMB to find a way to keep the federal archival records in the state.
+Members of Washington’s Congressional delegation also sent a letter to OMB, asking to disapprove the board’s recommendation to close the facility.

 If you have any comments on this issue, please contact your Congressperson.